DIVD-NL/web-csirt/cases/DIVD-2024-00019/personal-icedid-account.md

 * If you recognize the password, **change it immediately** to prevent future abuse.
 * If you're unable to change your password because you are locked out of your account, contact your administrator and ask for a password change as soon as possible.
 * Have you used this email address and password elsewhere? **Change it immediately**.
-Criminals often try the same username/password combinations on many different services and account
+Criminals often try the same username/password combinations on many different services and accounts.
 * Never use this combination of email address and password anywhere else again.
 This email address and password is now noted in databases and traded amongst criminals, which makes them very easy to guess or crack.
 * There might still be malware on your computer.
 Perform a virus scan to check if there is malware and take actions if there is.